Haskeeb265/obsidian-vault/1 - Rough Notes/Network Layers and Protocols.md

 4. Transport
 5. Application

-- Data travels from Application to Physical layer.
+- Data travels from Application layer of the sender to the Physical layer of the receiver.

+- Focusing more on Network and Transport layer

+### MOST PROMINENT PROTOCOLS IN NETWORK AND TRANSPORT LAYER:
+##### Internet Protocol (IP):

+- IP delivers packets from host to destination on the basis of IP address in the packet header.
+- It is connectionless
+-